-Spirit, Soul & Body A .W.
+Spirit, Soul & Body Pastor A .W.
 Weckeman Feb.
-1999
+1999 (Revised May 2023)

 “What is man….”
-(Psalm 8:1-6) Man is triune; a being comprised of spirit, soul, and body.
+(Psalm 8:4-5) In reality, man is a triune being, comprised of spirit, soul, and body.

 The Bible depicts man as a trinity, created in the image of his Creator having a spirit, soul, and body.
-In (Genesis 1:26-27) we read: “And God said, Let us make man in our image, after our likeness…So God created man in his own image, in the image of God created he him; male and female created he them.”
+In (Genesis 1:26-27), we read: “And God said, Let us make man in our image, after our likeness…So God created man in his own image, in the image of God created he him; male and female created he them.”

-The scriptures portray the Godhead as a Trinity (made up of three): God the Father, God the Son, and God the Holy Spirit, (1 John 5:7).
-Man, as his triune Creator has a threefold nature, he is a triune being; spirit, soul, and body.
+The scriptures portray the Godhead as a Trinity (made up of three): God the Father, God the Son, and God the Holy Spirit (1 John 5:7).
+Man, as his triune Creator, has a threefold nature; he is a triune being; spirit, soul, and body.

 All creation bears the design of its Creator.